llou/html-calendar/README.rst

 with the option ``no_month_class``.
 And the classes for formatting the headers and the table using the options ``th_classes`` and ``table_classes``.

+Attributes dictionary is added for allowing further customization of the calendar with the keyword ``attrs``.
+Then, for ensuring safety on the building of the calendar the ``safe`` keyword is added to escape all the variables that are rendered.

 It also supports North American calendar with the option ``caltype`` putting its value to 1.